Hero Image

 The Beginning of Questioning Everything I Was Taught

-Growing up with pets, I always saw animals as individuals - with quirks, feelings, and their own little ways of showing love.
-That connection made it harder to turn away from what I’d seen.
-And it reminded me that animals aren’t so different from us in the ways that matter.
+Growing up with pets, I always saw animals as individuals – with quirks, feelings, and their own little ways of showing love.
+That connection made it impossible to turn away from what I’d seen.

 A Setback That Changed My Life Forever